DrGo/sci-write/setup/README.md

 ## Configuring this repo (once per project)
 - in Command: (soft) symlink the vdec.bib above to bib/vdec.bib (to avoid having different copies of vdec.bib but also make it accessible in the project folder and in vscode explorer).
 - update draft/metadata.yaml with a title, authors etc.
-- update README.md under the root folder with project name and description
+- update README.md under the root folder with project name and description.
+- download needed bibliography styles https://github.com/citation-style-language/styles
 - git init

 ## Workflow